Mango Smoothie

 Pin Recipe

-• Vegan Smoothie: To make a dairy-free Mango Smoothie, you’ll need to swap out the regular yogurt for non-dairy yogurt.
+• Vegan Smoothie: To make a dairy-free smoothie, you’ll need to swap out the regular yogurt for non-dairy yogurt.
 Other than that, the recipe is already vegan-friendly.

-• Extra Creamy Mango Smoothie: If you want to make a richer version of this smoothie recipe, you can replace part or all of the fruit juice with milk.
-For a nondairy milk version of this variation, use full-fat coconut milk, almond milk, cashew milk, or soy milk.
+• Extra Creamy Smoothie: If you want to make a richer version of this smoothie recipe, you can replace part or all of the fruit juice with milk.
+For a nondairy milk version use full-fat coconut milk, almond milk, cashew milk, oat milk, or soy milk.
 You can also thicken your smoothie recipe by adding frozen banana or fresh banana slices to the mixture.

 • Fruit Juice Varieties: If you want to stick with fruit juice for the liquid ingredient but aren’t sure about orange juice, try mixing things up with pineapple juice, grapefruit juice, or watermelon juice and see which one is your favorite!